 A new report on the blue crab population reveals a stock that is not overfished.

-The abundance of spawning-age female blue crabs in the Chesapeake Bay increased to 147 million in 2013, compared with 97 million in 2012.
-This number is below the 215 million target but remains above the 70 million threshold.
+The abundance of spawning-age female blue crabs in the Chesapeake Bay decreased to 68.5 million in 2014, compared with 147 million in 2013.
+This number is below both the 215 million target abundance and the 70 million threshold, which means spawning-age female crabs are currently in a depleted state.

-Based on 2012-2013 winter dredge survey data and estimates of Bay-wide harvest, the Chesapeake Bay spawning-age female blue crab population and harvest continued at sustainable levels.
-Harvest was estimated at 10 percent, well below the maximum number that can be taken (34 percent).
+Based on the results of the 2013 winter dredge survey and estimates of the 2013 Bay-wide harvest, the Chesapeake Bay spawning-age female blue crab population is in a depleted state, although harvest continued at sustainable levels.
+Harvest was estimated at 23 percent, just below the target (25.5 percent) and well below the maximum number that can be taken (34 percent).

 Why are blue crabs important to the Chesapeake Bay?
 Bruce Vogt from the National Oceanic and Atmospheric Administration (NOAA) explains the iconic crustacean’s economic, ecologic and gastronomic value.
 Learn more about blue crabs in the Chesapeake Bay Program’s online Field Guide.